ryanchynoweth44/AutoMLExamples/blogs/AutoKeras.md

 - Train a model with downloaded images using AutoKeras

 Overall, the autokeras library is rough.
 It does not work quite as Keras worked, which kind of threw me off, and a lot of the built in functions that makes Keras great are not available.
-I would not recommend using autokeras for any real neural network development, but the overall idea of using AutoML with Keras strings me greatly.
+I would not recommend using autokeras for any real neural network development, but the overall idea of using AutoML with Keras intrigues me greatly.
+I would recommend monitoring the library as development continues as it could drammatically improve in the near future.
 Check out the demo I have provided on [GitHub](https://github.com/ryanchynoweth44/AutoMLExamples/blob/master/AutoKeras/demo/00_EnvironmentSetup.md).
 Please note that I developed the demo on a linux virtual machine, and that environment setup varies by environment.
 Additionally, GPU support will enable faster training times.